andrew/ultimate-awesome/README.md

 - [awesome-secret-of-evermore](https://github.com/maluramichael/awesome-secret-of-evermore) - Everything related to the SNES Game from 1995.
 - [awesome-astrophysics](https://github.com/MitPitt/awesome-astrophysics) - Ресурсы по космосу.
 - [awesome-mac-mini-homeserver](https://github.com/momenbasel/awesome-mac-mini-homeserver) - 260+ curated tools, guides, and projects for turning an Apple Silicon Mac mini into a 24/7 agentic AI home server.
 Ollama, Claude Code, Jellyfin, Vaultwarden, Home Assistant, and more - with one-command installers.
-- [awesome-eu-ai-act](https://github.com/morganrcu/awesome-eu-ai-act) - A curated list of tools, frameworks, standards, and resources for EU AI Act compliance and AI governance.
 - [impressive-profile-readmes](https://github.com/MrSmart0401/impressive-profile-readmes) - About Get inspired to make your GitHub Profile stand out!
 Check out our gallery of Impressive Profile READMEs and take your profile to the next level.
 - [awesome-time-travel](https://github.com/mstuttgart/awesome-time-travel) - A curated list of awesome books, films and wherever about time travel.
 - [awesome-rollup-economics](https://github.com/niluferokay/awesome-rollup-economics) - A list of resources for understanding the economics of rollups.